Las Vegas Photography Galleries & Fine Art

 The Venetian | Fine Art Galleries at Las Vegas' Grand Canal Shoppes

 The Venetian is home to one of the largest shopping centers on the Strip.
 Known as the Grand Canal Shoppes, this indoor mall hugs the network of artificial waterways and boasts a wide variety of restaurants and luxury retailers.
-Among these can be found the Signature Galleries, the Animazing Gallery, and the Regis Galerie.
+Among these can be found Peter Lik Fine Art Gallery, Signature Galleries, the Animazing Gallery, and the Regis Galerie.

 The Signature Galleries is another chain, and the Venetian is home to one of its largest locations.
 The gallery houses a wide variety of sculptural, photographic, and painterly works by contemporary artists including Angela De La Vega, Dave Mathis, Oryan, Jeff Vermeeren, and others.
 In addition to more recent pieces, the Signature also contains a number of older graphical works by none other than Walt Disney and Dr. Seuss.